 Chicago Genealogical Society’s 50th Anniversary Celebration! – Come join us as we celebrate this milestone in the Society’s history.
 The Society’s first meeting was on May 20, 1967, at the YMCA on LaSalle Street in Chicago.
 So what better then to have a celebration to mark this milestone exactly 50 years in May 2017!

 Our speaker for this special event is genealogist, speaker and writer Tony Burroughs.
 We are excited to have him help celebrate this milestone.
 We also will have a celebratory cake, highlights of the last 50 years and even a few surprises.
 This event will take place at the Irish American Heritage Center (4626 North Knox) which offers plenty of free parking and easy access using public transportation.
-So mark your calendar and join us for this great celebration!
+So mark your calendar and join us at 1 pm for this great celebration!
 Register now!

 Saturday, June 3, 2017